fabinahian/distributed-ml-stanford-cars/README.md

-# Multi-Node Training Simulation with Single GPU
+# Designing ML System using Data-Parallel Distributed Neural Network Training

 This project demonstrates distributed training simulation using a single GPU by partitioning GPU memory.
 It shows how multi-node training can be more efficient than single-node training, even when simulated on a single device.